Is It Bad To Eat A Sugary Breakfast?

 This is a great question, and I hear it a lot from my clients.
 The short answer is that a sugary breakfast isn’t "bad," but it just may not always make you feel your best.

-This means that if you have a truly sugary breakfast, you probably won’t feel energized for long.
+This means that if you have a truly sugary breakfast, you probably won’t feel energised for long.
 But, if you eat sugars with other foods that slow their absorption, that spike-and-crash pattern can be avoided.
 Take, for example, your oatmeal-and-fruit breakfast.
-Sure, fruit contains some natural sugars, but it also has a nice dose of fiber, which helps reduce the blood-sugar spike.
-Ditto the oatmeal, which in its plain form is mostly starches and fiber, with no sugars at all.
-And whether you sprinkle a little sugar on plain oatmeal, eat a packet of the pre-sweetened kind, or buy a bowl from your favorite cafe, your oatmeal still probably contains less sugar than cold cereal (which is still an okay breakfast choice, if that’s what you want).
+Sure, fruit contains some natural sugars, but it also has a nice dose of fibre, which helps reduce the blood-sugar spike.
+Ditto the oatmeal, which in its plain form is mostly starches and fibre, with no sugars at all.
+And whether you sprinkle a little sugar on plain oatmeal, eat a packet of the pre-sweetened kind, or buy a bowl from your favourite cafe, your oatmeal still probably contains less sugar than cold cereal (which is still an okay breakfast choice, if that’s what you want).

 In fact, you should eat some carbs with your first meal; your body needs and craves them in the morning, since your brain runs on glucose, and you’ve been deprived of it all night long.
 (This is why it’s no coincidence that aside from eggs, many of the most common breakfast foods are starchy or sugary — whether it’s oatmeal and fruit or pancakes, waffles, cereal, croissants, or sticky buns.)